shivamnamdeo0101/weather-app/constraints/TECH_INPUTS.md

 **2. Is the service ready to be released to production or live environment?**
 Yes – weather-cache service is production-ready with configuration, error handling, caching, and scheduler.
-REMAINING  - prod/dev/test env setup with each env variables/tokens
+Yes  - prod/dev/test env setup with each env variables/tokens

 **3. Is the service accessible via web browser or Postman (or using JS frameworks, HTML, or JSON)?**
 Yes – accessible via Postman or any HTTP client, returning JSON responses.

 **4. Is the solution support offline mode with toggles?**
-REMAINING – toggle to force offline on frontend.
+Yes – toggle to force offline on frontend.

 **5. Is the service returning relevant results even if dependencies (Public API) are unavailable?**
 Yes – returns cached data when upstream API is unavailable with X-Cache HIT/MISS info.